 Total length/maximum slope: 600m/38°

-Osorakan Snow Park is located at a high altitude of 1,346m, so the Chugoku region is often blessed with high-quality snow, making it a ski resort with natural snow.
-There are steep slopes with a maximum slope of 38° within the total length of 600m, and from the middle of the course it becomes a single slope, making it even more difficult.
-It is one of the steepest slopes in the Hiroshima area, and is a famous course that is not open to beginners or intermediate skiers.
-Ideal for improving turning skills and speed control while feeling the thrill of skiing.
-It would be a good idea to visit during peak season or when cold waves arrive.
+Osorakan Snow Park is located at an elevation of 1,346m, and is often blessed with high-quality snow in the Chugoku region, making it a ski resort with natural snow.
+The 600m long course includes a steep slope with a maximum gradient of 38°, which becomes one-sided midway through the course, further increasing the difficulty.
+It is one of the steepest slopes in the Hiroshima area, and the ski resort even claims that it is not open to beginners or intermediate skiers.
+It's perfect for honing your turning technique and speed control while experiencing the thrill of skiing.
+It's best to visit during peak season or when a cold wave arrives

 ◆Official website: https://osorakan.co.jp/winter/